alco/gostart/README.md

 <a name="faq14"/>
 ### 14. What if I don't want to use code hosting domains in my import paths? ###

+Don't let it bother you.
+This is a practice already widely adopted by the Go community.
+It also works well with `go get` automatically fetching or updating your dependencies.
+Stick to it, and you won't have troubles working with other people's packages and sharing packages of your own.

-You can move stuff around inside `$GOPATH/src` after `go get` has downloaded your dependencies.
+If you're still curious, you can actually move stuff around inside `$GOPATH/src` after `go get` has downloaded your dependencies.
 This would go against the Go way though.
 Also, currently, the only fast way to distinguish other people's packages from your own is by looking at the directory structure inside your `$GOPATH/src`: remote packages will reside in one of the directories like _github.com_ or _code.google.com_.
+So it's handy to leave that way.

 Keeping remote packages in another directory, separate from your own packages, would certainly be great.
 And it can be emulated by specifying more than one path in `GOPATH`.
 Running `go get` will always download packages into the first directory listed in `GOPATH`, so you can then create your own packages in the directory which is second on the list of paths in `GOPATH`.